Emmotes/ic_spoilers/docs/emergence_13.md

     </span>
 </span>

-The Shadowfell Emergence Chest will contain loot for Shandie, Wren, Kalix, Tess, Baldric and Shadows.
+The Shadowfell Emergence Chest will contain loot for Shandie, Wren, Kalix, Tess, Baldric and King of Shadows.

 {% comment %}
 # Emergence FAQ